phrohdoh/ynab-rs/README.md

 $ cargo build
 ```

+## Contribute

+For the time being please see the tickets labeled [good first issue].

 ## Support the project financially

 Please consider financially supporting the project if it has made your life